IshankDev/kevin-feedback-test/README.md

 - `POST /api/feedback` - Create new feedback
 - `POST /api/feedback/summarize` - Generate AI summary
 - `GET /api/feedback/stats` - Get statistics
+- `GET /health` - Health check

 ## Development

 ### Backend

-- The backend uses FastAPI with automatic API documentation at `/docs`
+- The backend uses FastAPI with automatic API documentation at `/docs` (when DEBUG=true)
 - Database models are defined in `app/models.py`
-- AI service uses Google Gemini API for sentiment analysis and summarization
+- AI service uses Google Gemini 2.5 Flash API for sentiment analysis and summarization
+- Logging is configured in `app/core/logging_config.py` (logs saved to `backend/logs/app.log`)

 ### Frontend

 - Built with Vite for fast development
 - TypeScript for type safety
 - Responsive design with modern CSS
+- Custom hooks for data fetching (`useFeedback`, `useStats`)

 ## Troubleshooting

-- **Database connection errors**: Ensure Docker Compose is running and PostgreSQL is up
+- **Database connection errors**:
+  - Ensure PostgreSQL is running: `brew services list | grep postgresql`
+  - Verify your username in the DATABASE_URL matches your PostgreSQL user
+  - Check that the database exists: `psql -U your_username -d feedback_db -c "\dt"`

 - **API key errors**: Verify your Gemini API key is set correctly in `.env`

 - **CORS errors**: Check that `CORS_ORIGINS` in `.env` includes your frontend URL

+- **Port already in use**:
+  - Backend: Change port in uvicorn command or kill existing process
+  - Frontend: Vite will automatically use next available port

 ## Notes

 - The seed script creates 32 sample feedback items with varied dates and sentiments
 - Sentiment analysis runs automatically when creating new feedback
 - The AI summary can handle up to 50 feedback items at once
+- Logs are written to `backend/logs/app.log` for debugging

+## Architecture Highlights

+- **Clean Architecture**: Separation of concerns with core, services, and API layers
+- **Error Handling**: Custom exceptions and global error handlers
+- **Logging**: Structured logging with file and console output
+- **Type Safety**: Full TypeScript coverage in frontend, type hints in backend
+- **Database Pooling**: Connection pooling for optimal performance
+- **API Documentation**: Auto-generated OpenAPI/Swagger docs